liftmodules/mapperauth/README.md

 For *Lift 2.5.x* (Scala 2.9 and 2.10):

-    libraryDependencies += "net.liftmodules" %% "mongoauth_2.5" % "0.4"
+    libraryDependencies += "net.liftmodules" %% "mongoauth_2.5" % "0.1-SNAPSHOT"

-For *Lift 3.0.x* (Scala 2.10):

-    libraryDependencies += "net.liftmodules" %% "mongoauth_3.0" % "0.5-SNAPSHOT"

 # Configuration

-You must set the __MongoAuth.authUserMeta__ object that you will be using (see below).
+You must set the __MapperAuth.authUserMeta__ object that you will be using (see below).
 Most likely in boot:

-    // init mongoauth
+    // init mapperauth
-    MongoAuth.authUserMeta.default.set(User)
-    MongoAuth.indexUrl.default.set(Sitemap.home.path)
+    MapperAuth.authUserMeta.default.set(User)
+    MapperAuth.indexUrl.default.set(Sitemap.home.path)

-See _MongoAuth_ for other settings that can be overriden.
+See _MapperAuth_ for other settings that can be overriden.

 You will also probably want to add the logout and login-token menus.